MicrosoftDocs/power-platform/power-virtual-agents/authoring-template-topics.md

 ---
 title: "Use lesson topics to understand capabilities in Power Virtual Agents"
-description: "Use specific template topics to understand the capabilities when authoring topics for use in Power Virtual Agents bots"
+description: "Use specific template topics to understand the capabilities when authoring topics for use in Power Virtual Agents bots."
 keywords: ""
 ms.date: 11/13/2019
 ms.service: